 - A critical need to cut costs.
 In government it follows from the 2008 economic crash.
 Elsewhere from competitive pressures.

 - A strategy to move from self-provision to a commissioning approach.
-Commissioning has been seen most famously in the NHS, with the service providers being a mix of public and private organisations.
+The NHS has commissioned extensive shared services, with the service providers being a mix of public and private organisations.

 - A strategy to break up historic contracts in an attempt to become less reliant on a few, major suppliers.
 This approach is known as multi-sourcing and is associated with Service Integration and Management (SIAM).